barambani/laws/README.md

 Laws is a set of sample implementations of the fundamental functional programming abstractions, with the sole purpouse of showing the definition and the property-based verification of their algebraic structure's laws.
 They are implemented here as type classes for types of kind `*` and for higher order type operators of kind `* -> *` and, given the exemplificative nature of this work, they are strictly limited to the most basic, but still most important, ones.
 To notice that the implementations in this repository are not meant to be used in production code and, by no means, are intended as a state of the art in library design and modules composition.
 In more than one case, on the contrary, the semantic cohesion, the ease of understanding and the clarity, as reduction of boilerplate code, have been preferred to optimization and usability.
 For real life collections of production-ready functional programming abstractions, the suggestion is to have a look at libraries like [Scalaz](https://github.com/scalaz/scalaz) or [Cats](https://github.com/typelevel/cats).

-## Structure
+## Code Structure
-Currently the project includes the following type classes
+Currently the project includes the following structures
 - [Semigroup](#semigroup)
 - [Monoid](#monoid)
 - [Covariant Functor (Functor)](#covariant-functor-functor)